Eric Carr: Audition

 Caravello applied for Kiss, submitting a cassette tape of Kiss' current single "Shandi" but with his vocals over the music instead of Paul Stanley's vocals.
 "It sounded great!" he enthused years later.
 The application was put into a bright orange folder to make it stand out visually.
-Jane Grod, a Kiss staffer, told him later she had noticed the brightly colored envelope and so picked it to be one reviewed from the pile.
+Jayne Grodd, a Kiss staffer, told him later she had noticed the brightly colored envelope and so picked it to be one reviewed from the pile.

 While sitting outside the room used for the audition, Caravello watched the three members of Kiss – Ace Frehley, Gene Simmons and Stanley – walk by to enter the room.
 He was one of the few people outside of the band's circle of friends, family and music business partners, to see Kiss without make-up.
 "Paul, I knew right away", he told a fanzine in 1990.
 "The others I wasn't sure about."

 Caravello was the last drummer to audition for the band and asked Stanley, Simmons and Frehley to autograph the list of Kiss songs he was to play with the band, in case he never saw them again.
 "But I knew I had it", he told a fanzine in 1990.
 According to Caravello, his audition was videotaped.
 He was also immediately comfortable, feeling the songs he had to play "...were a snap."
-He knew the arrangements better than the band did, from learning the recorded versions off Kiss' albums.
+He knew the arrangements better than the band did, from learning the recorded versions of Kiss' albums.
 "They had been on tour, and changed little things around," he said.
 He was not impressed with Kiss' performance at the audition.
 "They were awful!" he emphasized, "I had to remind them, "'No, I sing this harmony, you sing that one', stuff like that.
 It was great!
 Right away we were working together.
 I know it impressed them."

+Stanley later described Caravello's audition: "He was this guy who cleaned stoves for a living, and the first thing he said to us was 'It's a real pleasure to meet you.
+Let's play.'
+We started playing and it was like thunder, even though he was the shortest guy in the room.
+It just fit like a glove.
+The one thing that probably sealed it for us was when, after the audition, he asked us for autographs.
+It wasn't brown-nosing, it's just that he was a real person."

 A significant advantage for Caravello may have been his relative anonymity, as it was important for the band to maintain the mystique surrounding the members.
 Said Paul Stanley, "It was really important to us that we got somebody who was unknown...
 We didn't want somebody who last week was in Rod Stewart's band or in Rainbow."
-The press release announcing the induction of Caravello into Kiss deducted three years from his actual age in part to confuse those seeking information about his true identity, but also to help create an identification with Caravello – a young fan chosen out of the crowd to be the new Kiss drummer.
+Before they issued a press release announcing the induction of Caravello into Kiss, they subtracted three years from his actual age - in part to confuse those seeking information about his true identity, but also to help create an identification with Caravello: a young fan chosen from the crowd to be the new Kiss drummer!